malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 ## Future Work
 * **Handle Class Imbalance More Effectively:**
     * Although using GridSearch helped somewhat, class imbalance remains the key challange.
-In the future, I could explore techniques like SMOTE to create a more balanced dataset.
+In the future, exploring techniques like SMOTE to create a more balanced dataset may help with this.

 ## Using this Project for Your Own Study
 1. **Prepare the data**